Thai Food Made Easy | THAI SAUSAGE ROLL

 – Prepare the ready to roll puff pastry as instructed on the package.

-– Put the minced pork, chilli, coriander, onion, sugar, oyster sauce, fish sauce, Thai red curry paste, salt and pepper into a mixing bowl.
-Then, use your hands to mix all ingredients until all the ingredients combined.
+– Put the minced pork, chilli, coriander, garlic, onion, sugar, oyster sauce, fish sauce, Thai red curry paste, salt and pepper into a mixing bowl.
+Then, use your hands to mix all ingredients until they’re all combined.

 -Repeat the same procedure until you finished all the pastry and mixture.

--Use the sharp knife to cut the sausage roll into the bite-size (width way).
+-Use a sharp knife to cut the sausage roll into bite-sized pieces (width way).

 -Brush the sausage roll with melted butter.

--Bake for 20 minutes then takes the tray out.
+-Bake for 20 minutes then take the tray out.

 -Brush the sausage rolls with butter again and sprinkle the sesame seeds on top.

--Bake again for further 5-10 minutes or until the pastry puffed up, golden in colour and cooked.
+-Bake again for a further 5-10 minutes or until the pastry is puffed up, golden in colour and cooked.
 Enjoy Thai Sausage Roll hot or cold.

 Tips:

--Try to get the minced pork from your local butcher as it often contains less water which will reduce the chance of socky bottom!
+-Try to get the minced pork from your local butcher as it often contains less water which will reduce the chance of a soggy bottom!